Meet Our Founder

 Economic advocacy for women

-Devoted to women’s economic advancement throughout the world, Taylor organized and led an ad hoc coalition of feminist NGO leaders, corporate officers and representatives from academia and the media, known as La Pietra Coalition, to take on the issue and bring it to the attention of world leaders, successfully campaigning the G20 Heads of State to put women’s opportunity on the agenda for their 2011 meeting in France and 2012 meeting in Mexico.
-That campaign, known then as the Third Billion, which refers to a billion women worldwide who will enter the global economy over the next decade, is a natural extension of her work as a leader in designing public-private partnerships that help her corporate clients join with NGOs and governments to accomplish their business and philanthropic goals, especially in emerging markets.
+Devoted to women’s economic advancement throughout the world, Taylor organized and led a coalition of NGO leaders, corporate officers and representatives from academia and the media, known as La Pietra Coalition, to take on the issue and bring it to the attention of world leaders, successfully campaigning the G20 Heads of State to put women’s opportunity on the agenda for their 2011 meeting in France and 2012 meeting in Mexico.

 “The only way to sustain a business is to have a sustainable business.”
 Sandra Taylor

-Taylor’s impetus for her work in sustainability can be traced to her early career, which included assignments in the U.S. Foreign Service and tenure as a legislative assistant in the U.S. Senate, motivating her to step up and make a difference.
-Today she travels the world, helping companies conduct business in responsible and sustainable ways.
 As an established global expert in sustainable development and social responsibility, Taylor is often invited to speak at conferences around the world.
-She advises and supports clients in a number of business sectors on conservation of resources for the future.
-She is an educator — as Expert in Residence at Presidio Graduate School in San Francisco as well as guest lecturer at Georgetown University and American University.
+She is an educator — as Expert in Residence at Presidio Graduate School in San Francisco as well as guest lecturer at Georgetown University and Stanford University Graduate School of Business.
 And she is a wine educator and founder of Fine Wine Divas of Washington, DC, a learning experience for women on the origins of wine grapes, geography, terroir, viticulture and sustainability, and tasting techniques for fine wine.